LOADING ...

 And all I could see was trees a time, I really couldn't see

-And she was following, almost runnin'
+And she was kinda following, almost

-And so down coming out, I know
+And so coming out, I don't know

-what I thought then
+That's I thought then

-He didn't act she's so pretty anymore
+He didn't act like she's so pretty

 Now I I get it